aabiddanda/geovar/README.md

 `geovar` is a python package to visualize joint allele frequency spectrum data.

-The geovar software was developed by Arjun Biddanda, with contributions from Daniel P. Rice and john Novembre.
+The geovar software was developed by Arjun Biddanda, with contributions from Daniel P. Rice and John Novembre.

 ## Setup & Installation